byterubpay/meta/api/lightwallet_rest.md

 **timestamp**

 A string in JSON.
 The string format is "YYYY-HH-MM-SS.0-00:00".
-Monero blockchain timestamps do not have sub-seconds.
+ByteRub blockchain timestamps do not have sub-seconds.

 **transaction** object